cozygene/glint/docs/source/imputation.rst

 will generate glint files with imputed methylation data for a group of methylation sites, based on the *.snp*, *.geno* and *.ind* EIGENSTRAT files of the genotype data.

-.. note:: --impute will automatically generate glint files with the imputed methylation levels, therefore there is no need to add the --save argument.
+.. note:: --impute will automatically generate glint files with the imputed methylation levels, therefore there is no need to add the --gsave argument.

 .. note:: Add *--out filename* in order to change the default output name.

 .. _--score:

-**score**
+**--score**

 Controls the number of methylation sites to impute.
 This argument specifies the minimal score required for a site in order to get imputed.
 The deafult value is 0.5.